Sun tips for you and the kids

 / Extra suncare

 Use soothing and moisturising suncare in addition to the important UV protection so the skin gets the best conditions for protecting itself against the sun.
-Karmameju’s PRE- & AFTER SUN helps strengthen the skin before and after sun exposure.
+Karmameju’s PRE- & AFTER SUN helps strengthen the skin with antioxidants and extra moisture before and after sun exposure.

 If you feel like sharing your Karmameju SUN experience or have some great tips that you would like to share with us, use the hashtag #KarmamejuSUN when posting on Instagram.
 We look forward to seeing postcards and pictures from your day in the sun.